Foundation / Corporation

-Grants of up to $3,600 to Southern New Jersey Jewish nonprofit organizations, synagogues, Jewish day schools, and secular nonprofits for new and innovative programs and services that benefit both Jewish and general community residents, particularly in Burlington, Camden, and Gloucester Counties.
+Grants of up to $3,600 to Southern New Jersey Jewish nonprofit organizations, synagogues, Jewish day schools, and secular nonprofit organizations for innovative programs and services that benefit both Jewish and general community residents.
+Funding is intended to help launch new programs, expand existing programs, and address emerging critical needs, particularly in Burlington, Camden, and Gloucester Counties.

 Typical grant awards fall under the following guidelines:

-- Expansion of Existing Programs: Secondly, if your organization has an existing program that is built into your budget, but intends to expand it in new directions, you are welcome to apply.
+- Expansion of Existing Programs: Secondly, organizations that have an existing program that is built into their budget, but they intend to expand it in new directions, are welcome to apply.

-- Emerging Critical Needs: Lastly, if your organization is seeing critical issues arising in the community that need to be addressed, you may apply.
+- Emerging Critical Needs: Lastly, organizations that see critical issues arising in the community that need to be addressed, may apply for funding.

 Note: The above areas of funding are intentionally broad.
 The Foundation wants to allow organizations to be creative but also have some framework to start with.

 The JCF prefers to fund programs that meet the following additional criteria: